josephgitau/Barbados-Lands-and-Surveys-Plot-Automation-Challenge/README.md

 *   Add test-time augmentation (TTA) ensemble.
 *   Export results as GeoJSON FeatureCollection for GIS integration.
 *   Integrate federated training loop for cross-region learning.

-## Summary

-This project provides a fully documented, production-ready pipeline for land parcel detection and OCR-based metadata extraction.
-The dual-notebook workflow executes efficiently on Colab GPUs, leverages provided datasets, and delivers reproducible outputs for rapid submission and integration into host environments.